-Risk Reduction is defined as actively taking steps to reduce the likelihood a specific behavior of concern will happen.
-Whereas prevention strategies focus on not committing a behavior or intervening when a behavior occurs, risk reduction strategies focus on making decisions that increase personal safety and the safety of others.
+Risk Reduction is defined as actively taking steps to reduce the likelihood a specific behavior of concern will impact your personal safety.
+Whereas prevention strategies focus on not committing a behavior or intervening before a behavior occurs, risk reduction strategies focus on making decisions that increase personal safety and the safety of others.

 Risk reduction strategies may include the psychological (trusting your instincts or learning to be assertive), the physical (walking in groups or taking self-defense classes), the observational (being alert to your surroundings or communicating your limits in a given situation), or the practical (carrying a whistle or never opening your door to strangers).